No discord in PML-N leadership, rivals can dream on: Maryam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: PML-N Vice President Maryam Nawaz said on Sunday her press conference on Saturday was misunderstood and quoted out of context.
+LAHORE: PML-N Vice President Maryam Nawaz said Sunday her press conference on Saturday was misunderstood quoted out of context.

 In a statement, Maryam said that she shares a extremely respectful and very cordial relationship with her paternal uncle Shehbaz Sharif and believed that it was her prime duty to take him into confidence over every matter.